There are hundred times more microbial cells than human genes in our body. The gut microbiota has a huge impact in your health.

 Microorganisms have been alive for much longer than humans.
 They are present everywhere.
 From the most remote places you can think of (vulcanos, north pole,...), to the most routinary and casual places (your desk, floor, lamp, car,...)

 Microorganisms are also present in foods, water, and very close to us.
-Although all interactions with the environment could trigger the first microorganisms to enter our gut, it seems like the ingestion of foods containing microrganisms is what marked the "conquest" of our digestive tract.
+Ingestion of foods containing microrganisms is what marked the "conquest" of our digestive tract.

 Gut Microbiota Development

-The composition of the gut microbiota is part of our identity.
-Each one of use has a unique composition of microbial communities (study).
+The composition of the gut microbiota is part of your identity.
+Each one of us has a unique composition of microbial communities (study).

 The gut microbiota largely depends on your lifestyle, diet, physical activity, use of antibiotics... and more factors of your every day life (study)